 in Iraq or Afghanistan after September 11, 2001, will receive the full amount.

 These students must be under 24 years old and at least part-time students

 at the time of the death.

-You must be enrolled at least half-time and in a program that leads to
+in accordance with your enrollment status.
+You must be enrolled in a program

 If I am eligible, how will I get the Pell Grant money?